-2. The second is a short poem entitled, Quiet Girl, by the African-American poet, Langston Hughes (1902-1967):
+2. The second is a short poem titled "Quiet Girl" by Black American poet Langston Hughes (1902-1967):

 6. The sixth is more coverage of India's "Dark is Beautiful" campaign that I covered in this post, which celebrates the range of beauty in the form of skin tones and features.

-7. The seventh is an article from the Good Men Project debunking 6 marriage myths.
+7. The seventh is an article from the Good Men Project debunking six marriage myths.
 Really interesting read!
 It includes the myths of pursuing your own individual needs is incompatible with making a marriage work, and the goal of marriage is for both partners to get exactly what they want (these are two big myths!).

 8. The eighth is a good, light-hearted article entitled, "Get Married or Die Fasting" that is circulating around about marriage and courtship, and the frustrations of marriage and dating within Arab and Islamic societies.

 |Note to self: Do this more.

 |And with a beard like that, how could you NOT believe him?

-|And you can proudly tell those parents to piss off when their kid gives your kid chicken pox.
+|And you can proudly tell those parents to kindly kiss off when their kid gives your kid chicken pox.

 |This photo explains how pheromones influence our brains

 |"Mmmmm, let's make babies!"